 In the following, we describe several optimizations to reduce the number of explored branches in practice.
 We describe existing techniques for avoiding redundant exploration of branches (Section 4.1), for skipping certain branches (Section 4.2) as well as lower bounds (Section 4.3).
 We introduce a novel local search lower bound (Section 4.4), optimized branching choices (Section 4.5), early pruning of branches (Section 4.6) and a simple parallelization (Section 4.7).
-In Appendix B we provide in-depth implementation details.
+The appendix of the full version [13] provides in-depth implementation details.